qbead/qbeadWebsite/content/main/index.md

 <p>**Introducing the SpinWheel!** </p>
 <p>A small, colorful, programmable, wearable kit to facilitate student exploration of physics, engineering, and computer science.</p>
 <p>With the programs that come pre-loaded on the device, it can be immediately worn as jewelry or sported as a keychain.
 With help from our educational guide, it can be programmed to be a compass, step-counter, and more.</p>
+<p>All proceeds will go to the science outreach efforts of the Yale graduate student section of the Society of Women Engineers.</p>
 </div>
 </div>

 <div class="row">
 <div class="column large-text">
-We will launch the SpinWheel on Kickstarter for a run of a 1000 units.
-All proceeds will go to the science outreach efforts of the Yale graduate student section of the Society of Women Engineers.
+We have successfully funded a first manufacturing run of the SpinWheel on Kickstarter.
+Thank you to all of our many backers, we wouldn't have been successful without you!
 </div>
 <div class="column column-long"><img src="/images/for_parents/testing_sight.jpg"></div>
 </div>